 Exchange rates from the European Central Bank

-With the Flexible Invoices for WooCommerce plugin, you can enable displaying a conversion table on an invoice of VAT rates, net amounts, the amount of VAT and gross amount in the main currency of the store.
+With the Flexible Invoices for WooCommerce plugin, you can enable displaying a conversion table on an invoice of VAT tax rates, net amounts, the amount of VAT, and gross amount in the main currency of the store.
 What is most important, the exchange rate will be taken directly from the European Central Bank on the day preceding the sale.

 Additionally, you can set a different conversion date to be used when editing an invoice directly.
 After saving the changes, the edited values will appear on the invoice.

 Invoices in WooCommerce for an EU business client should also include/ add the buyer’s EU VAT number.
+The Flexible Invoices plugin adds the EU VAT number field in the checkout and validates the EU VAT number in the VIES database.

 Here you can find an article about Adding a VAT Number Field in WooCommerce.

-With Flexible Invoices for WooCommerce the VAT field is added by the plugin when a client asks for an invoice at a checkout form.
+With Flexible Invoices for WooCommerce, the EU VAT field is added by the plugin when a client asks for an invoice at a checkout form.
 When the EU VAT number is filled up at checkout, the plugin checks the given number in the European VIES system.
 In the absence of an active number, it’s also possible to choose a specific further action.
 Furthermore, you can choose if the plugin shall:

 - Allow the customer to place the order.
 VAT will not be removed from the order